Code-Institute-Submissions/MilestoneProject1-Wreck-of-Blues/README.md

 Currently the band has a lot of content on many different sites and this website should provide a central location so viewers can observe, example and interact with the band.

 ## Demo
-You can view the website live on [GitGub Pages](https://wreckofblues-milestoneproject1-brendanoshea.c9users.io/main.html).
+You can view the website live on [GitGub Pages](https://brendanoshea84.github.io/MilestoneProject1-Wreck-of-Blues/).

 ## UX

- This website should help prospective clients to sample the band by highlighting their performance, reviews and keep viewers up-to-date with coming shows.
+ This website should help prospective clients to sample the band by highlighting their performance and keep viewers up-to-date with coming shows.
  At the moment the band uses spotify, youtube and facebook as their main out-sourcing of their material.
 This site should help centralize their material, ensuring easier access for viewers under one site.

-The band has their own style which this site tries to stay true to aa well as using a stark contrast with orange to highlight and pop important information.
+The band has their own style which this site tries to stay true to as well as using a stark contrast with orange to highlight and pop important information.
 As the band already has a lot of internet sources, this site centralizes these sites and also provides quick links.
 Therefore while this site showcases many of the highlights, it further encourages viewers to view their other source material.